numpy/numpy/doc/neps/nep-0031-uarray.rst

 Motivation and Scope
 --------------------

-The motivation behind ``uarray`` is manifold: First, there have been several attempts to allow dispatch of parts of the NumPy API, including (most prominently), the ``__array_ufunc__`` protocol in NEP-13 `[4]`_, and the ``__array_function__`` protocol in NEP-18 `[2]`_, but this has shown the need for further protocols to be developed, including a protocol for coercion (see `[5]`_).
+The motivation behind ``uarray`` is manyfold: First, there have been several attempts to allow dispatch of parts of the NumPy API, including (most prominently), the ``__array_ufunc__`` protocol in NEP-13 `[4]`_, and the ``__array_function__`` protocol in NEP-18 `[2]`_, but this has shown the need for further protocols to be developed, including a protocol for coercion (see `[5]`_).
 The reasons